atlasgibson559/parallaxpp/SQLITE.md

 # ax.sqlite

-`ax.sqlite` is a utility library for managing structured SQLite tables in Garry’s Mod.
+`ax.sqlite` is a utility library for managing structured SQLite tables in Garry's Mod.
 It allows dynamic variable registration, automatic schema creation, and safe row load/save operations.

 ---